-- (a) In ascertaining the amount of surplus campaign funds, as defined in § 200(p), the candidate shall take the total of all cash on hand (currency), balances on deposit in any bank or other depository institution, money orders, checks, traveler's checks or cash equivalents, certificates of deposit, treasury bills, and any other investment by the candidate or his or her committee valued at fair market value with the total amounts owed to the candidate or his or her committee in the form of credits, refunds or returns, or receivables and subtract therefrom the sum of the total amount of unpaid debts and obligations incurred with respect to the election. - (b) A candidate who has surplus campaign funds, as defined in § 200(p), not otherwise obligated for the payment of campaign expenses incurred, shall disclose on the final report filed following the general election, how such surplus funds were distributed.
-The surplus funds may be turned over to:
+- (a) In ascertaining the amount of surplus campaign funds, as defined in § 200(t), the candidate shall take the total of all cash on hand (currency), balances on deposit in any bank or other depository institution, money orders, checks, traveler's checks or cash equivalents, certificates of deposit, treasury bills, and any other investment by the candidate or his or her committee valued at fair market value with the total amounts owed to the candidate or his or her committee in the form of credits, refunds or returns, or receivables and subtract therefrom the sum of the total amount of unpaid debts and obligations incurred with respect to the election. - (b) A candidate who has surplus campaign funds, as defined in § 200(t), not otherwise obligated for the payment of campaign expenses incurred, shall disclose on the final report filed following the general election, how such surplus funds were distributed.
+The surplus funds may be turned over to: - (1) The Treasurer of Arkansas for the benefit of the General Revenue Fund Account of the State Apportionment Fund; - (2) An organized political party as defined in Ark.
+Code Ann. § 7-1-101 or a political party caucus of the Arkansas General Assembly, the Senate or House of Representatives; - (3) A nonprofit organization which is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; or - (4) The contributors to the candidate's campaign.

-34 For the definition of fair market value, see § 200(h) supra.
+38 For the definition of fair market value, see § 200(i) supra.

-35 Ark.
-Code Ann. § 7-6-201(16)(B).
+39 Ark.
+Code Ann. § 7-6-201(17)(B).

-- (1) The Treasurer of Arkansas for the benefit of the General Revenue Fund Account of the State Apportionment Fund; - (2) An organized political party as defined in Ark.
-Code Ann. § 7-1-101(16) or a political party caucus of the Arkansas General Assembly, the Senate or House of Representatives; - (3) A nonprofit organization which is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; or - (4) The contributors to the candidate's campaign. - Notwithstanding the provisions of § 226(b)(1)-(4), the candidate may elect to retain from the surplus an amount as carryover funds.
+- Notwithstanding the provisions of § 226(b)(1)-(4), the candidate may elect to retain from the surplus an amount as carryover funds.
 Carryover funds shall be the amount of campaign funds retained from the last election by the candidate for future use but not to exceed the annual salary, excluding expense allowances, set by Arkansas law for the office sought.
-If funds are retained pursuant to this section, they may be used as provided for in § 227 of these rules. - (d) If an unopposed candidate agrees not to solicit further campaign contributions by filing an affidavit declaring such agreement, the candidate may dispose of any surplus campaign funds prior to a general election as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
+If funds are retained pursuant to this section, they may be used as provided for in § 227 of these rules. - If an unopposed candidate agrees not to solicit further campaign contributions by filing an affidavit declaring such agreement, the candidate may dispose of any surplus campaign funds prior to a general election as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
 Code Ann. § 7-5-205.
+For unopposed candidates for nonpartisan judicial office, the candidate may dispose of any surplus campaign funds prior to a nonpartisan judicial general election by filing such an affidavit as soon as the time has passed to declare an intent to be a write-in candidate pursuant to Ark.
+Code Ann. § 7-10-103(d).
 The affidavit shall be filed in the office where the candidate is required to file reports of contributions received and expenditures made.
 Unopposed candidates and defeated candidates who file the affidavit are exempt from further reporting requirements provided that the affidavit contains a statement that the candidate's fund has a zero balance.